 At One Day In July, we have been waiting for this moment.

 The rapid changes within ESG investing in recent years have led not only to a clearer understanding of relevant data, but also to lower fund fees, better liquidity, and more extensive performance track records.
-These changes allow us to apply our core principles to our environmentally-focussed investments with confidence, ensuring we never break our fundamental commitment to our clients.
+These changes allow us to apply our core principles to our environmentally-focused investments with confidence, ensuring we never break our fundamental commitment to our clients.